LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-24-notification-repricing.md

 Rather than wait and see, I decided to engineer around the problem.

-## Taking the Leap: Notification-Based Repricing
+## Notification-Based Repricing

-This led me to build a second repricing engine, one that uses Amazon’s **notification system** through AWS.
+This led me to build a second repricing engine, one that uses Amazon's **notification system** through AWS.
 I had avoided AWS for a long time — not because it is difficult, but because it’s broad and easy to overcomplicate.
 But this challenge created the perfect opportunity.